CCC-Attestation/formal-spec-TEE/README.md

 - Nikolaus Thümmel (Scontain)
 - Ante Derek (Univeristy of Zagreb)
 - Jiewen Yao (Intel)

+## Running automatic proofs
+1. Install the latest version of ProVerif: see https://bblanche.gitlabpages.inria.fr/proverif/ for details

+2a.
+Run as follows:

+`proverif <filename>.pv`

+For TDX: `proverif TDX/TDX.pv`

+For CCA: `proverif CCA/ArmCCA_RA.pv`

+2b.
+In order to additionally generate a trace for each property which results in "false", create a subfolder for results before executing.

+Then to execute: run as follows:
+`proverif -graph <subfolderNameForResults> <filename>.pv`

+Subfolder will contain the traces in .dot as well as .PDF.

+2c.
+To run in interactive mode:
+`proverif_interact <filename>.pv`

 ## Recent and Upcoming Talks and Research Visits
 If you are around on any of the following venues of upcoming talks (in reverse chronological order) on the project, you are very welcome to join/meet.